Konica Macro-Hexanon AR

 all black

-yellow EE mark - (Middle and bottom image)
+yellow EE mark - (Bottom image)

 Focusing ring with rubber inlay